Turn-The-Bus/kubernetes-edx-devops/README.rst

 - LMS at https://app.turnthebus.org
 - CMS at https://studio.app.turnthebus.org
-- CDN at https://cdn.app.turnthebus.org linked to a public read-only S3 bucket named web-stepwisemath-mexico-storage
+- CDN at https://cdn.app.turnthebus.org linked to a public read-only S3 bucket named web-turnthebus-mumbai-storage
 - public ssh access via a t2.micro Ubuntu 20.04 LTS bastion EC2 instance at bastion.app.turnthebus.org
-- daily data backups archived into a private S3 bucket named web-stepwisemath-mexico-mongodb-backup
+- daily data backups archived into a private S3 bucket named web-turnthebus-mumbai-mongodb-backup

 You can also optionally automatically create additional environments for say, dev and test and QA and so forth.
 These would result in environments like the following:

 - LMS at https://dev.app.turnthebus.org
 - CMS at https://studio.dev.web-turnthebus.org
-- CDN at https://cdn.dev.app.turnthebus.org linked to an S3 bucket named dev-stepwisemath-mexico-storage
+- CDN at https://cdn.dev.app.turnthebus.org linked to an S3 bucket named dev-turnthebus-mumbai-storage
-- daily data backups archived into an S3 bucket named dev-stepwisemath-mexico-mongodb-backup
+- daily data backups archived into an S3 bucket named dev-turnthebus-mumbai-mongodb-backup

 Important Considerations